huggingface/blog/swift-coreml-llm.md

 2. Use [`exporters`](https://github.com/huggingface/exporters), a Python conversion package built on top of Apple's `coremltools` (see below).

 This library gives you a lot more options to configure the conversion task.
-In addition, it lets you create your own [conversion configuration class](https://github.com/huggingface/exporters#overriding-default-choices-in-the-configuration-object), which you may use for additional control, or to work around conversion issues.
+In addition, it lets you create your own [conversion configuration class](https://github.com/huggingface/exporters#overriding-default-choices-in-the-configuration-object), which you may use for additional control or to work around conversion issues.

 3. Use [`coremltools`](https://github.com/apple/coremltools), Apple's conversion package.